 Why not go to the local market with our cook, shop and come and see her cook?
 It promises to be an unforgettable experience.

-Traditional sheep and cow farming is close in the village during the autumn and winter months when you would expect snow in the pastures.
+Traditional sheep and cow farming is close by in the village during the autumn and winter months when you would expect snow in the pastures.
+In the summer the semi-nomadic shepherds take their herds onto high mountains and that is where we shall see them when we go hiking.

 You may savour the best of Persian spiritual rhythms by one of the masters of percussion in Iran, Hamed Sorayya, if he is not in India.